Genadyne Consulting

 This principle becomes apparent, among other ways, through the manifestation of a universal, dimensionless biological constant, first noted by the author (Lieber, 1998a)

 For example, this dimensionless constant is readily seen as contributing to the Planck Length.
-The latter is a dimensional constant which refers to the connection between gravitational force and quantum processes in a nearly infinitesimal region of space-time and suggests, because of its dimensionless component, a particular dynamic pattern, a spiral generation, operating through that connection.
+The latter is an universal dimensional constant which refers to the connection between gravitational force and quantum processes in a nearly infinitesimal region of space-time and suggests, because of its dimensionless component, a particular dynamic pattern, a spiral generation, operating through that connection.

 On the much higher organizational level or scale of biological phenomena, this dynamical pattern is readily manifested in the spiral/vortical morphology of many plants and animals, and their parts, e.g., pinecones.
 Photographs (Figures 9a thru 14) show this particular morphology.